In this article

 Once they started getting traction and increasing their sales, they decided to identify potential influencers within their customer base, and set up incentives for these influencers so they could start spreading the word through their social accounts.

-These influencers can offer their followers a discount on their purchase, while also receiving a commission for every Hawker customer they generate:
+These influencers can offer their followers a discount on their purchase, while also receiving a commission for every Hawker customer they generate: Hawkers has an impressive reach on social media.
+A quick hashtag search on Instagram reveals over 250k posts under their tags #hawkers and #hawkersco:

-Looking at this, it is not hard to believe that a whooping 90% of their sales come directly from social media.
+Looking at this, it is not hard to believe that a whopping 90% of their sales come directly from social media.
 In 2016, sold about 60 million euros (about USD $70M), from which, an estimated 54 million came from their presence and word-of-mouth on social media.

 Besides their referral program, Hawkers has also created a Campus Representative program, a group with more than 5,000 college students that work as brand ambassadors in their campuses.